 For instance, I’m a recovering heroin addict, an ex-con, and a victim of physical and sexual abuse.
 I have thrown books across the room and cursed authors’ very souls for, in my view, misrepresenting these issues.
 I’m really tired of reading about poor, battered women who suffer their completely evil, idiot husbands stolidly until the day they rise up with unblemished inner strength to assert themselves.
 I know it may sound counterintuitive to some of you, but I feel belittled by this narrative.
 Abuse is ugly; it changes you.
 It weakens you.
 And it can make you stoop to the level of the abuser, because you know no different, and because you’re so scarred and hurt that you can’t function in a healthy manner.
 I do recognize that not all survivors of abuse see it this way, but it doesn’t stop me from feeling that my story is being exploited and told incorrectly for profit, when I read a book that gets it “wrong”.

-I also often write about characters with mental illness.
-I have personal experience with mental illness, including psychosis.
+I also often write about characters with mental illness/neurodivergence.
+I am mentally ill, autistic, and have psychosis.
 However, when I was writing a book with a schizophrenic main character, I reached a point where I felt like I was getting it wrong.
 So, I went down to the local park and made friends with a young schizophrenic man I’d seen hanging around.

 My friendship with Phoenix was never about writing a novel.
 I don’t hang out with him because of his mental illness, but because I enjoy his company.
 He’s an amazing, intelligent, and hilariously funny person.
 I wouldn’t have endured all the things we’ve been through otherwise, like being kicked out of bars, restaurants, casinos and libraries because people were uncomfortable with his behavior; the hurtful and paranoid rants on his bad days; having to intervene with the cops and the courts when he was arrested for no crime other than being schizophrenic.
 I’ve spent horrible, anguished days and nights, crying and worrying, when he was institutionalized, or in the hospital after someone misinterpreted something he said and beat him into a coma.
 Certain experiences with him have triggered my own episodes of psychosis, as well, which were of course frightening and draining.
 And, frankly, this friendship almost destroyed my marriage.